isomerpages/nlb-biblioasia/_jan-to-mar-2022/Wong Din Haan: A Pioneer Educator.md

 title: "Wong Din Haan: A Pioneer Educator"
 permalink: /vol-17/issue-4/jan-to-mar-2022/wong-din-haan
 image: /images/vol-17-issue-4/Wong-Din-Haan/Cover-WongDinHaan-R.jpg
-description: "Wong Din Haan not only founded what is believed to be the first girls’ school in Singapore, but she was also a champion for women’s rights."
+description: Wong Din Haan not only founded what is believed to be the first girls’ school in Singapore, but she was also a champion for women’s rights.
 ---
 #### Wong Din Haan not only founded what is believed to be the first girls’ school in Singapore, but she was also a champion for women’s rights. **Patricia Lim** tells us more.

 ![Alt text for image on Isomer site](/images/vol-17-issue-4/Wong-Din-Haan/Cover-WongDinHaan-R.jpg)